bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 *should* pop a sample from your original data distribution.
 The big question is does it?

-Evaluating the quality of generative models is a hard thing to do usually because you don't know the actual data distribution.
+Evaluating the quality of deep generative models is a hard thing to do usually because you don't know the actual data distribution.
 Instead, you just have a bunch of samples from it.
 One way to evaluate models is to look at the marginal likelihood of your model.
-That is, if your model is probabilistic conditional on some random random variable we know how to sample:
+That is, if your model is probabilistic conditional on some known random variable, we can sample from it by:

+a.
+Sample :math:`Z` from a known latent distribution.
+b.
+Sample from :math:`p_M(X|Z)`.

-:math:`p_M(x|z)`, where :math:`X` is our resultant sample from our data distribution, :math:`Z` is something we know how to sample from e.g. a Gaussian, and :math:`M` is just indicating it's with respect to our model.
-We you can estimate the marginal likelihood via Monte Carlo sampling for a single data point :math:`X` like so:
+where :math:`X` is our resultant sample from our data distribution (i.e. training data sample), :math:`Z` is something we know how to sample from e.g. a Gaussian, and :math:`M` is just indicating it's with respect to our model.
+With this idea, you can estimate the marginal likelihood via Monte Carlo sampling for a single data point :math:`X` like so:

 .. math::